 - An updated valid Medical Examiner’s Certificate (also known as a DOT Medical Card) to upload, if you have certified to non-excepted interstate driving

 - Payment with credit or debit card (additional fees apply) or e-check/bank account number.
-Fees: See details in FAQs below.
+Fees: Details in following FAQs.

 Note: If you have a hazardous materials (hazmat) endorsement, you can’t renew online.